Djninja926/Monte-Carlo-Localization-for-Vex-Robotics/README.md

 ## Field

-For the map of the field, we created our own Field class which holds all the information we need about the field to be able to understand our map.
+For the map of the field, we created our own Field class, which holds all the information we need about the field to be able to understand our map.

 ### Game Objects (Mobile Goals)